심쿵포인트 (Simkung Point) & 스킨십 (Skinship) — Heart-Fluttering Moments in Korean Romance

 - Switching sides while walking so you’re away from the traffic — thoughtful, protective, and very 심쿵.

-These little gestures are sweet examples of 심쿵포인트, and sometimes they overlap with the first steps of 스킨십 (skinship).😉
+These little gestures are sweet examples of 심쿵포인트, and sometimes they overlap with the first steps of 스킨십 (skinship). 😉

 📺 Better Late Than Single Example

-When Jeong-mok told Ji-yeon, “If I have a daughter in the future, I’d want her to grow up like you,”
+“If I have a daughter in the future, I’d want her to grow up like you,”

 panelist Eun-ji admitted she felt 심쿵, and Han-na said it might be the best compliment for a woman.

-👉 That’s the power of a 심쿵멘트(simkung menteu)— words that hit you right in the heart.
+👉 That’s the power of a 심쿵멘트 (simkung menteu) — words that hit you right in the heart.

 Other 심쿵멘트 examples include: